roneyrao/casperjs-assert-match-snapshot/README.md

 - filename: **string**, required

   The filename of this snapshot file, excluding extension.

 - selector: **string** or **Object**, optional

   Specify the area of this snapshot.
 When undefined, implies the whole page.
-If string, it should a valid selector.
+If string, it should be a valid selector.
 Or a json object defining the bounds (`{ left, top, width, height }`).
 Refer to this [doc](http://docs.casperjs.org/en/latest/modules/casper.html#capture).

 - options: see above